Composting

 Composting is beneficial to you, the council, and the environment:

-• Provides a habitat for minibeasts and worms and creates a food resource for hedgehogs and birds
+• provides a habitat for insects and creates a food resource for hedgehogs and birds

 How home composting works

 Compost is easy to make and use.
-You want to aim for a good mix of both ‘green’ and ‘brown’ material.
+Aim for a good mix of both ‘green’ and ‘brown’ materials:

-Avoid putting dog poo, cat litter, cooked food, bones, plastic packaging, and coal ash in your compost bin.
+Don't put dog poo, cat litter, cooked food, bones, plastic packaging, or coal ash in your compost bin.

 A good composting environment needs four things: